VISPI/get_zed_photos/README.txt

-Small program to take disparity photos with the ZED Camera
+Small program to take disparity photos with the ZED Camera.
+This code also involves the CV algorithm utilized to detect objects within a set distance from the camera.

 To build/run
 mkdir bin/